Free neutron decay: Neutron lifetime puzzle

-This "neutron lifetime anomaly" was discovered after the refinement of experiments with ultracold neutrons.
-The error margins of the two methods previously overlapped, but increasing refinement in technique, which should have resolved the issue, has failed to demonstrate convergence to a single value.
-The difference in mean lifetime values obtained as of 2014 was approximately 9 seconds.
-Further, a prediction of the value based on quantum chromodynamics as of 2018 is still not sufficiently precise to support one over the other.
-(Note: The scientists have already used the new nucleon axial coupling calculation to derive a purely theoretical prediction of the lifetime of the neutron.
-Right now, this new value is consistent with the results from both types of experimental measurement, which differ by a mere 9^{sec}.
+The neutron lifetime puzzle was realized after the refinement of experiments with ultracold neutrons.
+The error margins of the two methods previously overlapped, but increasing refinement in technique has failed to demonstrate convergence to a single value.
+The difference in mean lifetime values obtained as of 2014 was approximately 9 s.
+Further, a 2018 lattice QCD calculation of the lifetime value was not sufficiently precise to support one over the other.